currentxchange/purple-explainer/Purple.md

 # Staking PURPLE with Everstone NFTs

-> Staking PURPLE works by attaching PURPLE to an Everstone NFT.
+> Staking PURPLE works by attaching PURPLE to an [Everstone NFT](Everstones.md).

-Instead of a % return over time, staked PURPLE enables periodic **Ups over time** on content on cXc Music apps.
+Instead of a % return over time, staked PURPLE enables daily **Blu Ups over time** on content on cXc Music apps.

 ## The True Value of an Everstone